kylecheng3146/highlighting-translate/README.md

 ## Project Files

 *   `manifest.json`: The core file that defines the extension's properties, permissions, and scripts.
 *   `content.js`: This script is injected into web pages.
-It listens for text selection events, calls the translation API, and displays the result in a popup.
+It listens for text selection events, detects languages, calls the translation API, and displays the result in a popup.
 *   `popup.html` & `popup.js`: These files create the settings panel that appears when you click the extension icon.
-It allows you to configure the extension's behavior.
+It allows you to configure the extension's behavior including source and target languages.
 *   `background.js`: The service worker for handling background tasks, such as managing context menus or future complex logic.
 *   `icon.svg`: The icon for the extension.

+## Supported Languages

+*   繁體中文 (Traditional Chinese)
+*   簡體中文 (Simplified Chinese)
+*   English
+*   日本語 (Japanese)
+*   한국어 (Korean)
+*   Español (Spanish)
+*   Français (French)
+*   Deutsch (German)
+*   Auto-detect (for source language)